iamharryliu/vigilant-broccoli/notes/software/general/tech-lingo.md

     - Map, Reduce, Shuffle
   - Yet Another Resource Manager(YARN) - Resource management and scheduling

-- Bundlers - Used for combining files, managing dependencies, and optimizing the output for performance, making the application ready for deployment.
-- Transpilers - Used for transforming code syntax and features, making sure the code runs across different environments.
 - Javascript

   - Nx - Monorepo CI tool.